rundb/dictofun/firmware/src/lib/ble_fts/README.md

 If operation is successful, device shall immediately provide list of existing files through the `Files' list` characteristic.
 Status code shall be returned otherwise.
 Data format for the files' list is defined in the characteristic description.

+##### Opcode 0x02 - Request file info

+If operation is successful, device shall ASAP provide information about the file in JSON format through the `File info` characteristic.
+Command format: byte 0 - opcode, bytes 1..8 contain the file ID in little endian format.

+TODO: specify way to signal error to the host (f.e. if file doesn't exist)

 #### Data transfer procedure for the read/notify characteristics

 Data transaction is performed in the following way:
 1. device puts the initial value to the characteristic
 2. host receives a notification and reads value from the characteristic.
 3. if more data is available, device updates the data in the characteristic, then p.2

+### Read/Notify characteristics

 #### Files' list